 R. C. Smith

-Warning: this book may be considered pornographic, and includes scenes of sexual violence.
-Do not download it, if its content might disturb or offend you.
+Warning: these texts may be considered pornographic, and include scenes of sexual violence.
+Do not download them, if their content might disturb or offend you.

 About the Author

 R. C. Smith (an assumed name) is a native and resident of Austria.